fabulous-dev/Fabulous/ROADMAP.md

 * Programming model:
   * Move to `seq<_>` as the de-facto model type
   * Add `OpenGLView`
+  * Compute the delta between previous and current model in a platform-agnostic way (would allow to support other frameworks like Avalonia or Uno)
+  * Move all Xamarin.Forms specific code in its own project "Fabulous.XamarinForms"

+* Support for external libraries
+  * Make the code generator work with components libraries (like SyncFusion or Telerik for Xamarin.Forms)
+  * Add a bindings generator to automate extraction of every controls/properties/events in a format readable by the code generator (easier to update with Xamarin.Forms, easier to use other components libraries)

 * Docs
   * Generate `///` docs in code generator